Pulsar vs Yamaha

 Frequently Asked Questions

-Is Yamaha significantly more reliable than Pulsar?
+Are Yamaha generators more reliable than Pulsar generators?

 Why does Pulsar score higher in features but lower overall?